steveiliop56/tinyauth-docs/docs/guides/github-app-oauth.md

 ## Create the Github App

-Firstly open the [Github apps](https://github.com/settings/apps) section and click _New Github App_.
+Firstly open the [Github Apps](https://github.com/settings/apps) site and click **New Github App**.
 You should see the following screen:

 ![Github New App Screen](/screenshots/github-app-new.png)